Development of the chakras

 The chakras or lotus flowers are Man's higher or astral senses.
 These spiritual sense-organs or higher organs of perception appear in the shape of spiritual flower-forms budding forth from man and are therefore called ‘lotus-flowers’, or also spiritual ‘wheels’ or ‘chakrams’.

 In ancient times, with Man's natural clairvoyance all the petals of these chakras were enabled and turned from in the opposite direction to the hands of a clock, but in contemporary Man they they have ceased to turn.
-In the clairvoyant they move in the opposite direction (from left to right).
+In the clairvoyant they move in the opposite direction (see aspects below).

 Initiation or esoteric development enables these slowly through consistent practicing exercises for soul and spirit, which is part of the process (and more of a result) of Man's transformation and spiritualization.
 When all petals of a lotus flower are again fully enabled, the chakra starts to turn and this causes clairvoyance.

-The third eye, throat and heart chakras link to Imagination, Inspiration and Intuition, or clairvoyance in the astral soul world and the lower and higher spirit worlds.
+The third eye, throat and heart chakras (see Schemas FMC00.096 and FMC00.325 below) link to the faculties of perception called Imagination, Inspiration and Intuition, or: clairvoyant 'seeing' in the astral soul world, 'hearing' in the lower spirit world, and 'understanding' in the higher spirit world.

 - crown chakra - connection with the spiritual

-- root chakra - connection with the earthly, physical
+- root chakra (4 petals) - connection with the earthly, physical

-- the forces which form the organs in man for Imaginative consciousness come from the Buddhi Plane (also known as the World of Archetypal Images) (see 1910-03-28-GA119 extract below)
+- the forces which form the organs in man for imaginative consciousness come from the buddhi plane (also known as the World of Archetypal Images) (1910-03-28-GA119)

 - future development of Man's second spinal column - see Man past and future